Donald Dwight

-Donald Rathbun Dwight (born March 26, 1931) is an American newspaper executive and politician who served as the 64th Lieutenant Governor of Massachusetts from 1971 to 1975.
+Donald Rathbun Dwight (March 26, 1931 – May 4, 2025) was an American newspaper executive and politician who served as the 64th lieutenant governor of Massachusetts from 1971 to 1975.

 Early life

 Donald Rathbun Dwight was born on March 26, 1931, in Holyoke, Massachusetts.
 His family owned the Holyoke Transcript-Telegram.
 Dwight graduated from Deerfield Academy in 1949 and went on to attend Princeton University.
 On August 9, 1952, he married Susan Russell, also of Holyoke, at the Second Congregational Church in Holyoke.
 Dwight graduated from Princeton in 1953.
 After college, he served two years in the United States Marine Corps.
 He then worked for his family's newspaper, where he became assistant to the publisher in 1957.
 He also served as a South Hadley town meeting member, director of the J. Russell and Co. and the New England Daily Newspaper Association, trustee of the Mechanics Savings Bank, chairman of Massachusetts Newspaper Information Service, treasurer of the Concord Monitor and the Valley Photo Engraving Corp., and president of the Edwardsville Intelligencer.